autonity/docs.autonity.org/concepts/architecture/index.md

 - Determine if a new accusation can be made and is slashable
 - Submit accountability events.

-Function calls to compute accountability each block and apply slashing penalties at epoch end are restricted to protocol.
+Function calls to compute accountability each block and apply accountability penalties at epoch end are restricted to protocol.

 All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Accountability Contract Interface](/reference/api/afd/), governance under [Governance and Protocol Only Reference](/reference/api/aut/op-prot/).

 #### Accountability event handling
 The Autonity Accountability Contract implements logic for handling accountability events submitted by committee members on-chain:

 - Accusations of misbehaviour for a committee member failing to follow consensus rules correctly.
 - Proofs of innocence submitted in defence against accusations.
-They must be presented within the constraints of a innocence window measured in blocks to be valid.
+They must be presented within the constraints of an innocence window measured in blocks to be valid.
 An accusation successfully defended gets deleted.
-- Promotion of accusations to faults where feasible after expiry of the innocence window.
+- Promotion of accusations to faults when feasible after expiry of the innocence window.
 - Direct submission of unforgeable faults.
-They lead to slashing without possibility of being defended by proof of innocence.
+These lead to slashing without possibility of being defended by proof of innocence.

 #### Slashing penalty computation

-The Autonity Accountability Contract manages the computation of slashing penalties for proven faults at epoch end.
+The Autonity Accountability Contract manages the computation of accountability penalties for proven faults at epoch end.
+Penalties are slashing of stake token per Autonity’s Penalty-Absorbing Stake (PAS) model and validator jailing.

 A slashing model is implemented where a committee member is only slashed for the highest severity fault committed in an epoch.
 The contract implements logic to:

-- Calculate slashing amount based on static (set in the contract, see [slashing protocol configuration parameters](/concepts/afd/#slashing-protocol-configuration)) and dynamic factors specific to the epoch circumstances.
-See [slashing amount calculation](/concepts/afd/#autonity-slashing-amount-calculation).
+- Calculate slashing penalties based on static (set in the contract, see [slashing protocol configuration parameters](/concepts/afd/#slashing-protocol-configuration)) and dynamic factors specific to the epoch circumstances.
+See [slashing amount calculation](/concepts/afd/#slashing-amount-calculation).
 - Apply slashing according to Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/afd/#penalty-absorbing-stake-pas) model: validator self-bonded stake is slashed first until exhausted, then delegated stake.
+- Depending upon fault severity, a slashing penalty may also apply temporary or permanent validator jailing to bar the validator from committee selection.
+The severity of the jailing period is influenced by the severity of the fault committed and the validator's slashing history over time.
+See [Jail period calculation](/concepts/afd/#jail-period-calculation).

-To learn more about the concept see [Accountability and fault detection](/concepts/afd/).
+To learn more about the concept see [Accountability fault detection (AFD)](/concepts/afd/).

+### Autonity Omission Accountability Contract
+The contract implementing the omission fault detection (OFD) protocol extensions, including primitives for detecting failure to participate in consensus voting rounds, slashing, and jailing.

+The contract stores static [slashing protocol configuration parameters](/concepts/ofd/#slashing-protocol-configuration) used to compute slashing penalties.

+Function calls to detect validator inactivity each block and apply omission penalties at epoch end are restricted to protocol.

+All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Accountability Contract Interface](/reference/api/afd/), governance under [Governance and Protocol Only Reference](/reference/api/aut/op-prot/).

+#### Inactivity scoring
+The Autonity Omission Accountability Contract implements logic for measuring if a consensus committee is actively participating in consensus voting rounds as a committee member:

+- Measures validator activity by recording committee member precommit messages as a cryptographically-verifiabe BLS aggregate signature as an $ActivityProof$ generated by the block proposer and included in the block headers.
+- Maintains an inactivity score for committee members during the epoch, computed as an offline percentage of blocks in an epoch that the validator has failed to participate in consensus for.

+#### Slashing penalty computation
+The Autonity Omission Accountability Contract manages the computation of omission penalties for proven faults at epoch end.
+A slashing model is implemented with penalties increasing in severity as inactivity thresholds are passed.
+The contract implements logic to:

+- Calculate penalties based on static (set in the contract, see [slashing protocol configuration parameters](/concepts/ofd/#slashing-protocol-configuration)) and dynamic factors specific to the epoch circumstances.
+See [slashing amount calculation](/concepts/ofd/#slashing-amount-calculation).

+Depending upon the validator's inactivity score the protocol will apply penalties to:

+- Withhold staking and newton inflation rewards.
+See [Rewards withholding calculation](/concepts/ofd/#rewards-withholding-calculation).
+- Withhold rewards and apply jailing coupled with a probation period.
+See [Probation period calculation](/concepts/ofd/#probation-period-calculation) and [Jail period calculation](/concepts/ofd/#jail-period-calculation).
+- Apply slashing and permanent jailing if repeat offending while on probation.
+See [Slashing amount calculation](/concepts/ofd/#slashing-amount-calculation).
+Slashing is applied according to Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/afd/#penalty-absorbing-stake-pas) model: validator self-bonded stake is slashed first until exhausted, then delegated stake.

+To learn more about the concept see [Omission fault detection (OFD)](/concepts/ofd/).

 ### Autonity Oracle Contract

-The contract implementing the Oracle protocol extensions, including primitives for computing median price data, and managing the set of currency pairs for which Autonity provides price data.
+The contract implementing the Oracle protocol extensions, including primitives for computing median price data, managing the set of currency pairs for which Autonity provides price data, and oracle accountability fault detection.

+The contract stores:

-The contract stores [protocol parameters](/reference/protocol/) that specify the currency pairs for which the oracle provides median price data and the interval over which an oracle round for submitting and voting on price data runs, measured in blocks.
+- [Protocol parameters](/reference/protocol/) for median price computation and oracle voting rounds.
+These specify the currency pairs for which the oracle provides median price data, the interval over which an oracle round for submitting and voting on price data runs.
+- Static [slashing protocol configuration parameters](/concepts/oafd/#slashing-protocol-configuration) used to compute slashing penalties.

 Per the Autonity Protocol Contract, Oracle protocol parameters are initialised at network [genesis](/reference/genesis/).

 Contract functions for returning price data, currency pairs provided, and the oracle network voters can be called by all participants.
 Function calls to govern (i.e. manage) the set of currency pairs provided by the oracle are restricted to the governance `operator` account.

 All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Oracle Contract Interface](/reference/api/oracle/), governance under [Governance and Protocol-Only Reference](/reference/api/aut/op-prot/).

 #### Median price computation
 The Autonity Oracle Contract manages the computation of median price data for currency pair price reports submitted by validator-operated oracle servers.
 The contract implements logic to:

 - Aggregate price report data submitted on-chain by validator-operated oracle servers and compute median prices for the currency pairs provided by the oracle network in voting rounds.